 There are currently four different denominations of Bank of England notes in circulation.

-The new polymer £5 note was issued on Tuesday 13 September 2016.
+The new polymer £5 note was issued in September 2016.
 Find out more at www.thenewfiver.co.uk.

 A new polymer £10 note will be issued in September 2017, and a new polymer £20 note by 2020.